codeTIT4N/node-jwt-auth-template/README.md

 - MONGO_URI: Sign up for a free mongoDB account, if you don't have any.
 Create a new cluster and connect it using this URI.
 Refer: https://www.mongodb.com/docs/manual/reference/connection-string
 - PORT: This is optional.
 By default the port will be 3000.

-4: Run the following commands:
+4: Run the following commands inside the project:
 ```bash
 npm install
 npm start